tomeravgil/GuardCar/detection/README.md

 3. Download required model weights (YOLO weights are downloaded automatically if not present)

 ### Usage
+When running the demo or video test, you will be prompted to enter the IP address of your cloud model.
+The IP address should be the IP address of the machine running the cloud model.
+It is recommended that if you are running the cloud model on a different network, you will need to port forward your ip or use a VPN.
+Safety like TLS is not implemented yet.

 Pick the entrypoint that matches your workflow:

 ```bash